apigee/ansible-opdk-accelerator/README.md

 # Apigee OPDK Ansible Configuration Accelerator
 The purpose of this project is to quickly configure an Ansible controller.
 This is used to configure a controller to manage a single planet or multiple planets.
+This is the entry point to understand how to make your license material available as well as how to customize installation, configuration or maintenance options.

 ## Usage Instructions